Roasted Sweet Potato Tacos (Easy Vegan Dinner Recipe)

 An up close picture of a roasted sweet potato and black bean taco.

-Feel free to use a can of black beans or even pinto beans if you are in a pinch.
-You can doctor them up with a little avocado oil, onion powder, garlic powder, chili powder, salt, and pepper and heat them over the stove.
+Feel free to use canned black beans or pinto beans if you are short on time.
+Simply heat them on the stove with a little avocado oil, onion powder, garlic powder, chili powder, salt, and pepper for extra flavor.

 More Vegan Mexican Recipes